 - A change in activity levels: Could indicate a temperature drop.
 A fish that leaves the rest of its shoal may be sick

 - Oxygen starvation: If a fish is continuously gulping and gasping at the surface (except labyrinth species, e.g. gouramis) is a sign of oxygen starvation or poor water quality

 - Fungus disease (Saprolegnia): Body and fins covered in white tufts.
 If they're around the mouth, then it's likely a different condition known as 'Mouth fungus'

 - White spot disease (Ichthyophthiriasis): Tiny white spots covering skin, gills and fins

 - Fin rot: Wasting of the tissue between fins - not to be confused with accidental tears, which will heal on their own

 - Swim bladder disease: Loss of balance leading to the inability to swim properly

 - Temperature stress: If the water becomes too cold, tropical fish are known to swim slowly.
 If too hot, the oxygen levels will decrease, so the fish will gasp at the surface.

-Most of these conditions are caused by poor water quality and so if you notice any of these issues, you'll need to check your water quality first.
+Most of these conditions are caused by poor water quality.
+If you notice any of these issues, check your water quality first.